 Individual plants will be productive for 8-20 years, but, since they grow from rhizomes, the plants will replace themselves over time.
 [Side note: my mother purchased a 200-year old farm house in Upstate New York many years ago and decided to plant rhubarb along the southern side of an outbuilding.
 Apparently, the original owners felt the same way because, come spring, not only did the new plants come up, but so did the offspring of the original plants!
 Needless to say, Mom had plenty of rhubarb!]

 Rhubarb can be grown in large containers, as long as there is enough room for a season’s growth.
 Rhubarb will do much better in the ground.
 Follow these steps to get your rhubarb patch started:

 One easy way to keep weeds down in a rhubarb patch is to simply take a few of the large rhubarb leaves and lay them on the ground.
-The oxalic acid in the leaves prevents weeds from growing!
-As they break down, they will also add organic matter to the soil.
+The leaves block sunlight needed by the weeds and then they break down, adding organic matter to the soil.

 Get your rhubarb crowns in today for a lifetime of red-stalked deliciousness!

 You can grow a surprising amount of food in your own yard.
 Ask me how!